grncdr/node-any-db/DESIGN.md

 ## Transaction

 **Responsibility:** Wrap a `ConnectionAdapter` and return it to the connection pool when the transaction is either committed or rolled back.
-Roll back the transaction on any unhandled query errors before re-emitting them.
+Unhandled query errors will be re-emitted by the transaction object itself and cause an automatic rollback.

 ### Interface